johnnycode8/gym_solutions/README.md

 <a href='https://youtu.be/_SWnNhM5w-g'><img src='https://img.youtube.com/vi/_SWnNhM5w-g/0.jpg' width='400' alt='Solves the MountainCar-v0 with Q-Learning'/></a>

-## Q-Learning - Cart Pole
+## Q-Learning - Cart Pole - Multiple Continuous Observation Spaces
 This Q-Learning tutorial solves the [CartPole-v1](https://gymnasium.farama.org/environments/classic_control/cart_pole/) environment.
 It builds upon the code from the Frozen Lake environment.
 Like Mountain Car, the Cart Pole environment's observation space is also continuous.
-However, it has a more complicated observation space, including the cart's position and velocity, as well as the pole's angle and angular velocity.
+However, it has a more complicated continuous observation space: the cart's position and velocity and the pole's angle and angular velocity.

 ##### Code Reference:
 * [cartpole_q.py](https://github.com/johnnycode8/gym_solutions/blob/main/cartpole_q.py)